gushogg-blake/rradar-test/README.md

 USERS = JSON.parse(File.read('./data/users.json'), symbolize_names: true)
 ARTICLES = JSON.parse(File.read('./data/articles.json'), symbolize_names: true)
 ```
-This will create 2 global constant arrays, each of which is a hash with the following keys above.
+This will create 2 global constant arrays, each of which is a hash with the keys mentioned above.

 Feel free to write any other code or global constants etc. that you feel might help.